-For most subcontractors and self-employed tradies the importance of income protection can’t be overlooked.
+For many subcontractors and self-employed tradies, the importance of income protection can’t be overstated.
 Not only do many worksites and building companies require contracted workers to have income protection, but also being self-employed means you can’t rely on your employer if you find yourself unable to work due to injury or illness.
 So, let us divulge some need-to-know tidbits and shed some light on income protection insurance.

 What’s the quickest way to get income protection as a contractor?

-There are two ways to get income protection insurance, advised or direct.
+There are two main ways to get income protection insurance, advised or direct.
 Advised income protection is where you entrust a financial adviser to assess your current circumstances and find the right cover for you.
-If you’re unsure of what policy may be right for you, going through a financial advisor might be your best option.
-However, it is often quicker to obtain your income protection insurance directly from an insurer, which may suit you if you are a contractor who wants to avoid lengthy delays, and get working as soon as possible.
+If you’re unsure of what policy may be right for you, going through a financial adviser might be your best option.
+However, it is often quicker to obtain your income protection insurance directly from an insurer, which may suit you if you decide you need to take out income protection insurance, and want to get working as soon as possible.

-The table below is generated based on a male aged between 20-29 years old, a non-smoker who works in Trades and Services.
-The results below are sorted by star ratings from highest to lowest and with links to providers’ websites.
+The table below displays a snapshot of policies with links to providers’ websites, based on a non-smoking male aged between 20-29 years old, who works in Trades and Services.
+The results below are sorted by Star Ratings, from highest to lowest.
+Before committing to any particular policy, check upfront with your provider and read the PDS to confirm whether it meets your needs.

 How does income protection insurance work?

-If you’ve done your research and landed on the right cover for you, your income protection insurance should act as an ample back-up if you’re unable to work due to injury or illness.
+If you’ve done your research, decided you want income protection insurance and landed on the right cover for you, your income protection insurance should act as a back-up if you’re unable to work due to injury or illness.
 To get the process rolling, start by putting in a claim.
 If the insurer has approved your claim and once your waiting period has ended your monthly benefits should begin.
 Generally, this benefit will continue until you are able to return to work or until the agreed benefit period ends.

 How much should you expect to receive?

-Not all policies and insurers are created equal, so we always recommend you shop around to find a policy that works for you, and that you read the Product Disclosure Statement carefully for any policy you are considering.
+Not all policies and insurers are created equal, so we always recommend you shop around to find a policy that works for you, and that you read the Product Disclosure Statement carefully for any policy you are considering, including any policy that may be provided as part of your superannuation.
 However, as a rule of thumb, for income protection most insurers will typically offer to cover up to 75% of your pre-tax income.
 Estimate how much cover you may receive using our income protection insurance calculator.

 Why workers’ compensation may not be enough for contractors

 If you are lucky enough to receive workers’ compensation, you will be covered for most injuries or illnesses sustained at work.
 However, if something were to happen to you off the jobsite that leaves you unable to work, workers’ compensation would generally not be applicable.
 That’s where income protection insurance would come into play.
-Unlike workers’ compensation, income protection covers you 24 hours a day and seven days a week.
-Start comparing insurers today!
+Unlike workers’ compensation, income protection typically covers you 24 hours a day and seven days a week, subject to any waiting periods or other limitations of your particular policy.